mui/material-ui/docs/pages/blog/2021-q3-update.md

 ### Retreat

-We held our first company retreat 🏝 in Lisbon, Portugal 🇵🇹 , for the members of the team that were not prevented by COVID-19 related travel restrictions, and who felt safe enough to travel.
+We held our first company retreat 🏝 in Lisbon, Portugal 🇵🇹 , for members of the team that were not prevented by COVID-19 related travel restrictions, and who felt safe enough to travel.
 Less than half the company made it, but it was still fun!
 We spent half the time doing a [Hackathon](https://twitter.com/olivtassinari/status/1441773885259583491) and the other half on activities (surfing, biking, winery tour, and sightseeing).